Jip-Hop/jailmaker/README.md

 ./jlmkr.py install
 ```

 The `jlmkr.py` script (and the jails + config it creates) are now stored on the `jailmaker` dataset and will survive updates of TrueNAS SCALE.
-Additionally a symlink has been created so you can call `jlmkr` from anywhere.
+Additionally a symlink has been created (if the boot pool is not readonly) so you can call `jlmkr` from anywhere.

-After an update of TrueNAS SCALE the symlink will be lost and `systemd-nspawn` (the core package which makes `jailmaker` work) may be gone too.
-Not to worry, just run `./jlmkr.py install` again or use [the `./jlmkr.py startup` command](#startup-jails-on-boot).
+After an update of TrueNAS SCALE the symlink will be lost (but the shell aliases will remain).
+To restore the symlink, just run `./jlmkr.py install` again or use [the `./jlmkr.py startup` command](#startup-jails-on-boot).

 ## Usage